rmm6182/rmm6182.github.io/README.md

 # rmm6182.github.io

-For Web-Design Challenge, please go to the Web-Design-Challenge Folder.
+For Web-Design Challenge, please go to the Web-Visual-Challenge Folder.